 At the end of October 2017 I’d attended part of a weekend literary event being held in Glasgow (the Peter Manson Symposium, the first such).
 During a break I asked one of the speakers, who I’d heard being introduced as also recently having completed a PhD in the field, whether he knew anything about one or two now quite obscure Scottish poets of the post-War period.
-Well, he said, probably not as much as Richie McCaffery, but he lives in Belgium.
+Well yes, he said, though probably not as much as Richie McCaffery, but he lives in Belgium.
 Ah, I thought.
-Next time I’m heading over there… But perhaps I’d write, though it would be a rather vague inquiry, and nothing urgent, but I looked him up on the SPL website.
+Next time I’m heading over that way… Yet perhaps I’d write, though it would be a rather vague inquiry, and nothing urgent, but anyway I looked him up on the SPL website.

 Now, I’ve been describing this curious sequence of events, quite off the cuff, in the course of the two launches that we’ve organised, to date, for The Tiny Talent.
-Having come to write about them, however, and actually consult my diary, I find my memory has been at fault, at least in strictly historical terms.
+Having come to write it down, however, and consult my diary, I find my memory has been at fault.
 What I could have sworn to, is that the very next morning I went into the NLS, and upstairs to Special Collections and there, diagonally across the large table at which I’d put down my stuff, was this chap who looked very like the photograph I’d seen on the SPL website.
-At which I was amazed, speechless—even for those silent precincts.
-Could it be… He looked extremely busy, sifting briskly though a folder of letters, and making notes, rather like, I thought, a man who’s only got a few hours before he must leave again for Ghent…
+At which I was amazed, and (perforce) speechless.
+Could it be… He looked extremely busy, sifting though a folder of letters, and making notes, rather like, I thought, a man who’s only got a few hours before he must leave again for Ghent…

 It is very quiet in Special Collections.
 You feel you will be remembered if you make an untoward noise.
-And I for one am very glad of the silence.
+And I am glad of the silence.
 (Save a floorboard near the issue desk that slightly creaks.)

-Yet it wasn’t the very next day (which was a Sunday, duh, spent in Portobello and Duddingston), nor even the day after (NLS General Reading Room), but the Tuesday morning that I came, I saw and waited my moment.
-I was waiting till this familiar-seeming individual should get to the end of the folder he was efficiently dissecting and return it to the librarian.
-For this would allow me to stretch out my neck and squint properly at the library card that was lying on his desk, at what from his perspective might be called its postage-stamp corner: the one nearest me.
+Yet in fact it wasn’t the very next day (which was a Sunday: Portobello and Duddingston), nor even the day after (General Reading Room), but on the Tuesday that I came, saw and waited my moment.
+I was hoping this familiar-seeming individual would soon get to the end of the folder and return it to the counter.
+For this would allow me to squint properly at the library card that was lying on his desk —at its postage-stamp corner, the one nearest me.

 How to make an approach.
-Easy enough in the General Reading Room, where tolerances are set higher (or at, say, a symposium, or in the Sheep Heid pub in Duddingston).
-Conveniently, however, Dr McCaffery went to consult the catalogues.
+Conveniently, Richie left to consult the catalogues.
 These are located behind a partition, relatively out of the way with respect to the room as a whole (and out of earshot, as I thought).
-I sped after him and whispered my questions, he his answers.
+I sped behind him and whispered my questions, he his answers.
 We talked more, the field of reference expanding in moments.
-Expression, I’m sure, entered our voiced interaction, lent what was becoming a conversation wings—
+Expression entered our voices, lent the conversation wings—

-We were shortly back in our places, having more quietly arranged to meet downstairs the next morning.
+Swiftly chastised, we returned to our places, having arranged to meet the next morning downstairs.

-One of the things that impressed me about our conversation that Wednesday, and on the Thursday that followed, was Richie’s close knowledge of his subject, a knowledge accompanied by a passionate interest, not least in the writers whose work had been lost, or as good as lost to contemporary awareness.
-(That he is also a book collector is not unrelated to these qualities: he assumed that I was too, but I am not, or not much.)
-I also realised in due course—though perhaps he mentioned it at the time—that he’d written a lengthy essay on the topic for the next edition of The Dark Horse: ‘Mither Tongue: Scottish Women Poets of the 20th Century’.
+I was impressed the next day, and the day following, by Richie’s close knowledge of his subject, and by his passionate interest, not least in the writers whose work had been lost, or as good as lost to contemporary awareness.
+And by his willingness to share what he knew.
+Perhaps he mentioned that he’d written a lengthy essay on the topic for the next edition of The Dark Horse: ‘Mither Tongue: Scottish Women Poets of the 20th Century’.

-And so we got onto the subject of Joan Ure, a ‘Glaswegian poet and playwright Joan Ure (1918-1978), real name Elizabeth Clark, was the most outstanding voice of her time, still at risk of near-total neglect’ op. cit.
+And so we got onto the subject of Joan Ure, a ‘Glaswegian poet and playwright … (1918-1978), real name Elizabeth Clark, [who] was the most outstanding voice of her time, still at risk of near-total neglect’ op. cit.

-—and it was in the course of this discussion that I started to think about reviving Brae Editions, for the purpose of publishing some of her poetry, and I voiced the suggestion.
+And as we spoke, I began to think about reviving Brae Editions in order to publish some of her poetry, and I voiced the suggestion.
 No one else seemed to be doing so; it is staggeringly good work, and still very much alive; Richie already knew it thoroughly, and had the title all prepared.
-It fitted my own research interests well enough to devote the time required.
+It fitted my own research interests well enough to devote the time.

-We would try and do our bit.
-For this rider of mopeds, this complex feminist, this non-poet, this ‘Tiny Talent’, Joan Ure.
+We agreed we would try and follow it through, if we could.
+For this rider of mopeds, this complex feminist, this non-poet, this ‘Tiny Talent’, Betty Clark/ Joan Ure.